codurance/soft-mod-compass/README.md

 ## Reporting (jsreport)

-The `/report/:UUID` endpoint of the Node app uses the UUID to query the TypeForm responses API to retrieve the user's answers, generate their scores and then creates a view model for the report and pipes it into [jsreport](https://jsreport.net/learn/adapting-jsreport). jsreport combines the view model with a template and returns a pdf file download.
+The `/report/:UUID` endpoint of the Node app uses the UUID to query the TypeForm Responses API to retrieve the user's answers, generate their scores and then creates a view model for the report which is piped into [jsreport](https://jsreport.net/learn/adapting-jsreport). jsreport combines the view model with a Handlebars template and returns a pdf file download.

 The jsreport console can be found at `/reporting`.
 This is where you will find the jsreport development environment for updating the report template.